Must-Have Indoor Seed Starting Supplies

 - Peat is biodegradable and breaks down quickly.

 If you’re using the winter sowing method, you can use recyclable plastic containers such as soda bottles, yogurt cartons or milk jugs.
-Winter sowing lets you use outdoor weather changes to prompt your seeds to germinate.
+Winter sowing lets you use outdoor weather changes to encourage seeds to germinate.
 The best times for winter sowing are January through March, depending on the climate where you live.

 - Punch a few drain holes in the bottom of your recycled containers.